Charlanth/web-dev-dungeon-explorer/README.md

 Open index.html in a web browser with live server from VS Code.

-Or you can play the game, from this link: [insert link]
+Or you can play the game, from this link: (https://charlanth.github.io/web-dev-dungeon-explorer/)

 Start playing!